qua-platform/py-qua-tools/README.md

   enables easily editing various parts of the figure, copy-pasting data between figures and into spreadsheets, fitting the data and saving the figures.
   * [assign_variables_to_element](qualang_tools/addons/variables.py) - Forces the given variables to be used by the given element thread.
-Useful as a workaround for when the compiler wrongly assigns variables which can causes gaps.
+Useful as a workaround for when the compiler wrongly assigns variables which can cause gaps.

 * [Config Tools](qualang_tools/config/README.md) - This package includes tools related to the QOP configuration file, including:
   * [Integration Weights Tools](qualang_tools/config/README_integration_weights_tools.md) - This package includes tools for the creation and manipulation of integration weights.